 Data does not reflect cancellations or reclassifications that are processed by the TIO after the most recent period end date.
 Subsequent cancellations or reclassifications will be reflected in the next reporting period.

 Dispute resolution

-is where we work with providers and consumers to resolve escalated complaints is where we take initial contacts from consumers and log them as enquiries or send complaints to providers.
+is where we work with providers and consumers to resolve escalated complaints.

 Early resolution